lirc572/lirc572.github.io/source/_posts/Sipeed-Tang-Nano-Development-Environment-Setup.md

 Open the IDE.
 Windows users can select it from the Start Menu and linux users can run the `gw_ide` executable file under the `.../IDE/bin/` directory (make sure you have execute permission).

 Upon starting, the software would prompt for license configuration.
 You can either use a local license or a license server.
 A local license allows you to use the software when you are offline.
 For now, just use Sipeed's license server to set it up.
 If you want to get a local license file, use the link at the bottom of the window or follow the instructions on [this page](http://tangnano.sipeed.com/en/get_started/install-the-ide.html#license).
+(Remember to check your *SPAM* folder!!!)

 Fill in the following information: